 Medical assistants are an important part of any hospital or medical facility.
 They provide clinical and administrative support for physicians.

 If you to become a medical assistant, most programs take between nine months and two years to complete, and prepare you for work at a medical facility.
-The Certification program at MTI allows you to become a medical assistant in as little as 42 weeks.
-Our program consists of a 38-week classroom component, and a 160-hour, four-week externship.
+The Certification program at Campus, formerly known as MTI College, allows you to become a medical assistant in as little as 36 weeks.
+Our program consists of a 32-week classroom component, and a 200-hour, four-week externship.

 To become a certified medical assistant, you must complete an accredited certification or degree program, complete a brief externship, and pass a certification exam.
 This shows employers that you are trained and qualified to work in a medical office with patients.